narslan/pipeline/README.md

 - `job`: The pipeline CLI.
 - `microservice`: The HTTP server.

-These applications tie the services together depending on their case.

-`job` application creates a `s3` fetching service, then adds `cassandra` storage layer and `redis` cache layer on top.
-Mechanically `job` pulls JSONL files from AWS S3, processes them, and concurrently saves to the Cassandra.
-It exits if the pipeline succeeds or is interrupted by a signal or error.

-`microservice` application in comparison to the `job` creates a `http` service and wires it up only with the `cassandra` storage layer.
-It is a daemon process that listens a particular port for incoming HTTP requests..

 ### Setup:
- There are 4 files in an AWS S3 bucket with names `products-[1..4].jsonl`.
+ Let's assume, there are 4 files in an AWS S3 bucket with names `products-[1..4].jsonl`.
  They are present in region  `eu-central-1` under bucket: `casestudy`.
  The task is:
- > Fetch those files, process the JSONL files, and save them into storage database.
+ > Fetch those files, process the JSONL files, and save the result into storage database.
   Take optimization measures if necessary.
 Serve them in terms of an HTTP based microservice.
 For a given product ID, the service should return the details of the relevant product .